keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 After clicking **Next Step**, you will see the template builder.
 Fill in all needed credentials and perform the required OAuth authorizations.

-**Important:** Make sure to follow all the steps very carefully to prevent the newly created flow failing because of any user authorization problems.
+**Important:** Make sure to follow all the steps very carefully to prevent the newly created flow from failing because of any user authorization problems.
 If you are struggling with this part, go to the section [Authorizing Destinations](/templates/marketing-platforms/authorizing-destinations/) below.

 Follow the steps one by one and authorize at least one data source from the list.
 Finally, the destination must be authorized as well.